-Puppets & Poets is a festival produced by Alphabet Arts to create and cultivate collaborative hybrid art.
+Puppets & Poets is a festival and workshop series produced by Alphabet Arts to celebrate and explore the relationship between two art forms practiced around the world and throughout the ages.

-Free matinees were offered at 4pm on Saturday and Sunday of family-friendly performances and interactive fun for all ages, including Sweatshirt Man’s wacky Coney Island adventure!
-Seating first come, first served.
+Free matinees for all ages: 3pm Saturday & Sunday.
+Family-friendly performances and interactive fun for all ages!
+Seating is first come, first served.

 Alphabet Arts created this unique program in 2011.
-Founding collective members (puppeteer Kirsten Kammermeyer, poet Amber West, and musician Chris Borchardt) offered a series of workshops in Brooklyn, NY for artists, youth and community members interested in collaboratively exploring the relationship between puppetry and poetry, two of the world’s most ancient and diversely practiced art forms.
+Founding collective members (puppeteer Kirsten Kammermeyer, poet Amber West, and musician Chris Borchardt) offered a series of workshops in Brooklyn, NY for artists, youth and community members interested in collaboratively exploring the relationship between puppetry and poetry.
 Each workshop culminated into a showcase performance in which participants’ “puppet poems” made their debut.
 Participants in our inaugural workshops performed to sold-out audiences at Brooklyn Arts Exchange and Creative Arts Studio.
-Due to this success, we have been invited to produce a larger festival at the Obie award-winning Bushwick Starr, an off-off Broadway theater that The Columbia Journalist describes as “a cornerstone of one of NY’s fastest growing art scenes.”
+Due to this success, we were invited to produce a larger festival at the Obie award-winning Bushwick Starr, an off-off Broadway theater that The Columbia Journalist describes as “a cornerstone of one of NY’s fastest growing art scenes.”

 HerCircle magazine featured an article about Alphabet Arts Co-Founder Amber West and Puppets & Poets in January 2012.
 Read it here.

-For more details and photos of our 2011 Creative Arts Studio workshops for youth, and our 2012 BAX workshops for adults, visit Past Projects.
+For more details and photos of our 2011 Creative Arts Studio workshops for youth, our 2012 BAX workshops for adults, and our 2nd annual festival in December 2012 at the Starr, visit Past Projects.

 Participating artists in our debut Puppets & Poets festival at Brooklyn Arts Exchange in February 2012 included: